Marocchinate: Leaflet

 After the war a leaflet in French and Arabic was forged with the claim that it would have been circulated among the Goumiers saying:

 "Soldiers!
 This time it is not only the freedom of your lands that I offer you if you win this battle.
 Behind the enemy there are women, houses, there is a wine among the best in the world, there is gold.
 All of this will be yours if you win.
 You will have to kill the Germans to the last man and pass at any cost.
 What I have said and promised I keep.
 For fifty hours you will be the absolute master of what you will find beyond the enemy.
 Nobody will punish you for what you do, nobody will ask you to account for what you will take."
-The falsification was made by the Communist women's organization Unione Donne Italiane and no such document was ever found.

 Legal status and aftermath

 While the 1907 Hague Convention (IV) on Land Warfare made war rape a war crime in international armed conflicts, the judges at the Nuremberg trials in 1946 stated "the laws and customs of war apply between belligerents, but not...among allies."
 Such statement was reinforced by the 1949 Fourth Geneva Convention under Article 4, which excludes allied nationals from the list of protected persons as long as their state maintains diplomatic relations with a belligerent power.
 At the time of Marocchinate, Italy was a co-belligerent with the Allies, having declared war on its former Axis partner Nazi Germany on 13 October 1943.

-As a result, the war rape of Italian women in Italy by French colonial troops fell under the purview of both French military and Italian civilian law instead of international humanitarian law; following Marocchinate, 207 soldiers were tried for sexual violence, of whom 156 were convicted.
+As a result, the war rape of Italian women in Italy by French colonial troops fell under the purview of both French military and Italian civilian law instead of international humanitarian law.
+207 soldiers were tried for sexual violence, of whom 156 were convicted.
 Three of those convicted were executed.
 Another 28 soldiers who were caught in the act were summarily executed.
 In January 1947, France authorized the compensation of 1,488 victims of sexual violence for crimes committed by French colonial troops.